gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 A `forum-based online support system <https://forums.ufscommunity.org>`__ with topical sections provides a centralized location for UFS users and developers to post questions and exchange information.
 The forum complements the distributed documentation, summarized here for ease of use.

+.. _list_of_documentation:

 .. table:: Centralized list of documentation

    +----------------------------+---------------------------------------------------------------------------------+
    | **Documentation**          | **Location**                                                                    |